 The Vegepod isn’t some magical self-sustainability solution – it’s far too small for that – but it’s still a brilliantly novel way to grow a few of your own organic vegetables on your patio or balcony and then be able to boast about it.

 If you want to take your pot watering to a new level, consider installing a drip irrigation system like this dandy 15 pot kit from Hozelock.
 Potted plants need regular watering because the small amount of moisture in the pots evaporates extremely quickly on hot days.
-It’s also all too easy to overlook them when doing general watering duties, especially if some pots are located in a separate area of the property.
+It’s also very easy to overlook them when doing general watering duties, especially if some pots are located in a separate area of the property.

 This watering kit is comprised of a mechanical timer that you attach to the nearest outdoor tap, a pressure reducer, 15 metres of 4mm micro tubing, 14 T-shaped connectors and 15 drippers with stakes.
-It’s pretty painless to set up though it does require puncturing the tubing and fitting the connectors so that the water can be equally divided between all the pots.
+It’s pretty painless to set up, though it does require puncturing the tubing and fitting the connectors so that the water can be equally divided between all the pots.
 It’s also best to have your pots group fairly closely together or the tubing will look unsightly and possibly be a tripping hazard.

 Once you’ve set the timer, you can sit back and relax in the knowledge that everything will be drip-fed with regular amounts of water.
 Your plants will thank you for it, and so will your neighbour who completely forgot to water the pots last time you put him in charge while you were away.

 The Orbit B-Hyve package is comprised of a battery-powered UK-specific tap controller and a plug-in wi-fi hub that doesn’t need to be attached by a cable to your router.
-Simply plug the hub into a power outlet within wi-fi range of the tap controller and the router, launch the extremely comprehensive accompanying app (iOS and Android) and follow the setup instructions.
+Simply plug the hub into a power outlet within wi-fi range of the tap controller and the router, launch the comprehensive accompanying app (iOS and Android) and follow the setup instructions.
 It can also be controlled via Bluetooth when your wi-fi is offline.

 The B-Hyve app features a plethora of timed watering schedules and also includes live local weather updates through the Smart WeatherSense service.
 Hence, if you have the sprinkler timed to switch on at a certain time of day and rain is on the horizon, it will delay that particular schedule so the garden isn’t given a double dose.
-You can also use the tap manually by pressing the button on the controller for a few elongated seconds.

 How we test garden watering systems

-Here at T3 we think there are two things above all others that make a good garden watering system.
+Here at T3, we think there are two things above all others that make a good garden watering system.
 The first is autonomous functions and the second is intuitiveness and ease of use.
 The very best garden watering systems deliver both.